noeleo/raft/README.md

   2. Test Tie Braking: We create a cluster and insert 3 states (candidate, leader, follower).
 We then tick the time state and check to see that the server is demoted to follower.
   3. Test Duplicate States: We create a cluster and insert 3 states (leader, leader, candidate).
 After a tick, we check to see that the server is demoted to candidate.
   4. Test Multiple Calls: We create a cluster and first set states as leader, leader.
 Then after a tick we set the states as follower and candidate.
 We check to see that one server is the leader and after a tick it becomes a follower.
   5. Test Term Updates: We create a cluster and set a term as 3 and then as 2.
-We check to see that the term is 3 instead of 2.
+We check to see that the term is 3, the max of the current term (1) and the other term we are trying to set (2).

 ### RAFT Leader Election Tests
 The test suite for RAFT Leader Election is in test_raft.rb.
 The test tests the following case:
   1. Test Single Leader Election: We create a cluster of 5 servers.
 We then wait for 5 seconds and check to see that a single leader is elected.
-If we kill the leader, then another one should be elected.
+  2. Test Leader Failure: If we kill the leader, then another one should be elected.
+  3. Test Killing Maximum Number of Servers: Start a cluster of 5 servers, then immediately kill 2 of them.
+A leader should still be elected.

-### Tests that need to be added (will be deleted once done)
+## Tests that need to be added (will be deleted once done)

 Test: Term Incrementing
 -Terms are sent with every RPC